Soccer Referee Training: Frequently Asked Questions (FAQ):

 Upon completion of the referee course, it is your responsibility to contact the assignor for the areas in which you would like to work games.
 A list of assignors is available on the Maryland Soccer Referee website – Assignors | (marylandreferees.com).
 This will be discussed in detail during your in-person training session.

-Can I use my parents’ e-mail?
+Can I use my parents’ email address?

 Do I have to have the full referee uniform?

 Yes.
 You must have a uniform before requesting any game assignments.
 “Full referee uniform” consists of a regulation jersey, shorts, and socks.
 At a minimum, you must have the primary jersey (gold with black pinstripes), black referee shorts, and black US Soccer Referee socks.
 You may not substitute your team shorts or other non-regulation uniform items.
 Remember, when you are wearing your uniform you are representing every referee in Maryland.
 Act in a professional manner at all times.